crashappsec/chalk/tests/README.md

 # Setup

 Assumes that chalk has already been compiled.
-To do so run `docker compose build chalk-compile` and subsequently run tests via `docker compose run --rm tests` from the root level repo (for non docker tests) or directly invoking pytest locally for docker tests.
+To do so run `docker compose run --rm chalk-compile` and subsequently run tests via `docker compose run --rm tests` from the root level repo (for non docker tests) or directly invoking pytest locally for docker tests.
 Alternatively type `make test`, however this step will